 From ever-shrinking bezels to the best OLED displays we’ve ever seen to dual rear cameras trickling down to budget devices, smartphones have changed dramatically in 2017.
-And with a new year on the horizon, a new generation of groundbreaking handsets is starting to emerge, led by the launch of the Galaxy S9 and S9+.
+And with 2018 now in full swing, a new generation of groundbreaking handsets is starting to emerge, led by the launch of the Galaxy S9 and S9+.